 Pokémon Trading Card Game Online (also known as Pokémon TCG Online or PTCGO) is a free-to-play online collectable card game.

 - 4 Removed Cards

 - 6 Language Differences

 Colorless is the only type to not feature in Daily Challenges, although an asset for it exists.
 Not all types have been featured in Special Challenges, either.

 Some achievements and Gem images are still present in the files.

-Winning with any of the Lost Thunder Unown's abilities displays a "VICTORY!" screen spelled out from Unowns.
-All existing Unowns however are in the game's files, even "letters" not needed for other languages.
+Winning with any of the Lost Thunder Unown's Abilities displays a "VICTORY!" screen spelled out with Unown.
+All existing Unown however are in the game's files, even "letters" not needed for other languages.